Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: Prevalence Study

+We examine the state of practice usage of \ac{SAST} tools from two views: the use of SAST in the CI workflows of the corpus, and a survey of the project developers in the corpus.

-\subsection{Workflow Analysis}
+\subsubsection{Workflow Analysis}

-We noticed that 42\% (109/\numrepos) of the~\ac{EMBOSS} repositories use GitHub Workflows to automate building and testing the underlying codebase.
-As mentioned in~\sect{subsec:ciworkflows}, these Workflows are an ideal place to use~\ac{SAST} tools.
-We performed an automated analysis of Workflows in each repository to detect the usage of~\ac{SAST} tools.
-Specifically, for each Action used in a Workflow, we check if it is a~\ac{SAST} tool by checking its category (\sect{subsec:usablesast}).
+We noticed that 42\% (109/\numrepos) of the \ac{EMBOSS} repositories use GitHub workflows to build and test the underlying codebase.
+We automatically analyzed these workflows to detect the use of~\ac{SAST} tools.
+Specifically, for each Action used in a workflow, we check if it is a~\ac{SAST} tool by checking its category in the GitHub CI Actions marketplace.
+We define~\ac{SAST} tools as those whose marketplace category is ``code quality'' or ``security.''
 Next, we manually check every matching Action to validate that it is indeed a~\ac{SAST} tool.

+For workflows for which no SAST was found (248/258 of projects), we estimated whether or not this occurred due to errors in our automated analysis, or because they indeed used no SAST.
+We performed a random sampling of~\numrandomsampling{} workflows and manually checked them.

+To make the measured rate of SAST usage interpretable, we performed the same measurement on the top 5,000 OSS projects deemed ``critical'' and ``extremely critical'' according to the OpenSSF criticality score.
+These projects do not target embedded contexts -- none of the projects from our corpus appear in this list.